 Labs 25%

-Exam 1 20%
+Exam 1 25%

-Exam 2 25%
+Exam 2 20%

-Final Exam ( Cumulative ) 30%
+Final Exam (Cumulative) 30%

-If an opportunity for extra credit arises, this opportunity will be given to the class as a whole.
-Individual opportunities for extra credit or to make up points lost due to errors on an exam will not be allowed.
+I do not typically offer extra credit, but if an opportunity for extra credit arises, this opportunity will be given to the class as a whole.
+Individual opportunities for extra credit or to make up marks lost due to errors on an exam will not be allowed.
 Consistent with departmental policy, class grades may be adjusted to keep with departmental norms.